fastrgv/RufasCube/README.md

 sudo ln -s libGL.so.1 libGL.so  (and enter the admin password)

 whence the linker should now be able to find what it wants.
 But if there is more than one file libGL.so present on your system, make sure you use the best one;  i.e. the one that uses your accelerated-graphic-driver.

+## what is special about this project?
+Uses the Ada programming language and fully modern OpenGL methods, with textures, shaders and uniforms.
+Achieves version 3.3 core profile contexts.
+Compiles and runs on Windows, GNU/Linux and Mac OSX systems.

+Focusing on portability and open source freedom, this project relies on a thin SDL2 binding from Dan Vazquez, a thin OpenGL binding from "Lumen", a PNG reader by Stephen Sanguine, and SFML-Audio (because of its elegant audio interface).